maxwellabgit/maxwellabgit/README.md

 - My name is Maxwell Bucholz.
 This is where I keep some working examples of different data science tools and methods.

 - Currently open for hire, something fitting a Data Analyst/Engineer with 1-2 years professional experience.
-- <details>1-2 years professional experience + Bachelors
-  Looking for a Hybrid position, great with Python
+- <details>1-2 years professional experience + BachelorsLooking for a Hybrid position, great with Python
 '''
 **As a Data Engineer at Booz Allen Hamilton (Sep 2022 - Present):**
   Python, SQL, Databricks, Jupyter, Google Colab, Tableau